KittyGiraudel/site/_posts/2013-04-02-items-on-circle.md

   - mixin
 ---

 If you like to experiment or do a little bit of webdesign, then you have probably already tried to put elements on a circle.
-Unless you’re a CSS hacker, you've probably set a class/ID per item, then used `left` and `top` accordingly to position everything around the circle.
+Unless you’re a CSS hacker, you’ve probably set a class/ID per item, then used `left` and `top` accordingly to position everything around the circle.

 <figure class="figure">
 <img alt='5 images positioned along a circle with CSS' src='/assets/images/items-on-circle/5-items.png' />